-Q: Do you know of any baby/wading pools that are safe from phthalates/pvc/bpa?
-I really want to get one for play at home with my 9 month old but am concerned they will leach chemicals.
+Q: Do you know of any baby wading pools that are safe from phthalates, PVC and BPA?
+I really want to get one for play at home with my 9-month-old but am concerned they will leach chemicals.
 Thanks.

-Molded Pools.
-From what I’ve gathered, the majority of molded kid pools are made of HDPE (High Density Polyethylene or #4 on the recycling scale).
+From what I’ve gathered, the majority of molded kid pools are made of HDPE (High-Density Polyethylene or #4 on the recycling scale).
 These are available many times out front at the grocery store.
 You’ve seen them propped up by the door sometimes in 2 sizes with weird fish all over them.
-Toys R Us carries a couple molded pools made of #4 plastic as well.